 Sunday Service for this week:

-Local provision (online)
+Local provision (Circuit online services)

 National provision (online)

-Members may wish to access the national Methodist Church resources, which include downloadable service sheets for use at any time in your own home, as well as links for live streamed services and prayers at specific times.
+Members may also wish to access the national Methodist Church resources, which include downloadable service sheets for use at any time in your own home, as well as links for live streamed services and prayers at specific times.
 They also provide links to more general online resources for use during the week through ROOTS.
 The national URC Church has also produced an extensive list of churches across the country offering live streaming acts of worship, sermons as podcasts or audio files, or offering recordings of services for people who are unable to access church.